 The CCO must meet the proficiency requirements set out in Part 3.
-No other compliance staff have to be registered unless they are
+No other compliance staff have to be registered unless they are also advising or trading.
+The CCO may set the knowledge and skills necessary or desirable for individuals who report to them.

 If a firm is registered in multiple categories, the CCO must meet the most stringent of the proficiency requirements of the firm's categories of registration.
 Firms must designate one CCO.
 However, in large firms, the scale and kind of activities carried out by different operating divisions may warrant the designation of more than one CCO.
 We will consider applications, on a case-by-case basis, for different individuals to act as the CCO of a firm's operating divisions.